 1. Lead Magnets

 Lead magnets are just that; they’re designed to attract casual visitors and pull them into the marketing funnel.
-Many businesses use lead magnets, although there are many different types of ‘magnet’.
+Many businesses use lead magnets, although there are many different types of ‘magnets’.
 In fact, ‘lead magnet’ is somewhat of an umbrella term, covering anything that is provided free of charge to a visitor in exchange for some form of action: supplying contact details, signing up for a newsletter, etc.

 Lead magnets aren’t quite as simple as they look.
 Consider that 73% of visitors hate pop up ads, especially those that request personal data.
 This means it’s essential to carefully consider the best way to use a lead magnet.
 Remember that a casual visitor may not yet be aware of the ‘problem’, so going in head first with a ‘solution’ isn’t going to cut it.
 Think about the first stage of the funnel… awareness.